QoifoQ/linyiqi.github.io/_pages/about.md

 # About me

 My name is Yiqi Lin (林亦麒), and I obtained my Ph.D. in [Statistics](https://www.sta.cuhk.edu.hk/default.aspx) at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk).
 My research is supervised by [Chair/Prof. Xinyuan Song](https://www.sta.cuhk.edu.hk/peoples/xysong/) in the Department of Statistics, and co-supervised by [Prof. Qingliang Fan](https://www.econ.cuhk.edu.hk/econ/en-gb/people/faculty?view=faculty&id=qlfan) in the Department of Economics.
-Previously, I was a Doctoral Visiting Researcher at the [Department of Statistics](https://www.stats.ox.ac.uk/), [University of Oxford](https://www.ox.ac.uk/), where I collaborated with the renowned economist and statistician [Prof. Frank Windmeijer](https://www.stats.ox.ac.uk/all-people/professor-frank-windmeijer/) on the topic of causal inference using instrumental variables.
+Previously, I was a Doctoral Visiting Researcher at the [Department of Statistics](https://www.stats.ox.ac.uk/), [University of Oxford](https://www.ox.ac.uk/), where I collaborated with the renowned economist and statistician [Prof. Frank Windmeijer](https://www.stats.ox.ac.uk/all-people/professor-frank-windmeijer/) on causal inference using instrumental variables.

 Currently, I am a Quantitative Researcher at Qube Research and Technologies (QRT), focusing on mid/low-frequency global equity strategies.